 By changing just one number, you could have a better success rate when trying to set appointments with potential clients.
 Here are two ways how:

 To grab someone’s attention when trying to make an appointment, use a precise time such as 3:47 pm.
 It’s a little odd, but that’s why it works.

 When reading a number, people tend to focus on the left-most digit, so try scheduling a 15-minute phone call rather than a 20-minute call.
 The “1” in 15 will get a more positive reaction than the “2” in 20.

 Small Changes = Big Impact

-The next time you’re drafting a follow-up email or writing a bio or creating a Facebook post, stop and see if you can incorporate one of these “small BIGs.”
+The next time you’re drafting a follow-up email for conversion or writing a bio or creating a Facebook post, stop and see if you can incorporate one of these “small BIGs.”
 Whether it’s tweaking an appointment time, restructuring a sentence, or adding a heart to an image, one small change might make a big difference in the effectiveness of your marketing.